OpenKneeboard/OpenKneeboard/docs/internals/README.md

 This is used for events like "mission loaded", passing data like mission file, current aircraft, and current theater.

-The `OpenKneeboard::GameEvent` class should be used for this.
-Internally, the `OpenKneeboard::GameEvent` class uses [Mailslots](https://docs.microsoft.com/en-us/windows/win32/ipc/mailslots), which can be thought of as similar to UDP, or POSIX or System V message queues.
+The `OpenKneeboard::APIEvent` class should be used for this.
+Internally, the `OpenKneeboard::APIEvent` class uses [Mailslots](https://docs.microsoft.com/en-us/windows/win32/ipc/mailslots), which can be thought of as similar to UDP, or POSIX or System V message queues.

 Unlike socket-based approaches, there is no need to obtain an unused port, communicate that port number to the game, or set firewall rules.
 Essentially,